jonthysell/Chordious/CHANGELIST.md

 # Chordious Changelist #

+## 1.9.15354.202 ##
+* Fixed a bug where the first time a user runs Chordious they get a STAThread error
+* Other minor bug-fixes

 ## 1.9.15330.0833 ##
 * Custom user instruments, tunings, chord qualities, and scales are all now clearly separated from the default built-in ones in editors
 * Lists of such items are now all sorted alphabetically